 On Tuesday, 28 May 2019 the University of Amsterdam is organising a new edition of its annual Education Day.
 This knowledge-sharing event is for everyone involved in education at the UvA: lecturers, education professionals and students.

 The UvA Education Day is the place to share, discuss and anticipate inspiring ideas, projects and practical examples from education, and look ahead to the (near) future of education.
-This year’s central themes are student engagement and the international classroom.
+This year’s central themes are context-based learning and smart teaching.

 More than ever students want to apply their academic knowledge and skills meaningfully.
-The proximity of metropolitan issues and socially engaged organisations and companies offer opportunities for our students to enrich education.
-The UvA's aim is to educate students who are at the heart of society and are prepared for a local and global working and living environment.
-The connection with the city and space for social involvement are crucial to this.
-Context-based learning assumes that real-life experiences and examples are indispensable for the acquisition of knowledge and therefore for education.
+The proximity of metropolitan issues and involved civil society organizations and companies offer opportunities for our students to enrich education.
+The UvA wants to educate students who are at the centre of society and are prepared for a local and global working and living environment.
+The connection with the city and space for social involvement are crucial for this.
+Context based learning assumes that real-life experiences and examples are indispensable for the acquisition of knowledge and therefore for education.

-Prof. Sameer Ashar specialises in experiential learning, a specific form of context-based learning.
-In his keynote lecture he will delve deeper into the added value of this educational concept and share his experiences with this way of teaching at UCLA.
+Prof. dr. Dr Sameer Ashar specialises in experiential learning, a specific form of context based learning.
+In his keynote lecture he will go deeper into the added value of this educational concept and share his experiences with this way of teaching at UCLA.

 Dr Kristina Edström has a background in Engineering.
-In her keynote, she will teach us her 'Teaching Trick', which enhances the learning experience of the student without requiring more effort from the teacher -- perhaps even rquiring less effort.
+In her keynote, she will teach us her 'Teaching Trick', which increases the quality of the learning experience of the student without more effort - or even with less effort - from the teacher.

 If you have any questions about the UvA Education Day, please contact us via firstname.lastname@example.org.